-Migration, ethnicity and nationalism, Islam in the Balkans, political anthropology, memory studies, affect theories, anthropology of food and senses, the Balkans and Turkey.
-Most recently: political ecology, environmental anthropology, new spiritualities, alternative knowledges, anthropology of health and well-being.
+migration, affect, Islam in the Balkans and Europe, materiality and memory, “identity”, ethnicity, nationalism, race, anthropology of food and senses, the Balkans and Turkey.
+Most recently: environmental humanities, new spiritualities, anthropology of health and well-being.

 - "Muslims in the Balkans between survival and revival" co-taught with Kerem Öktem at the Center for Southeast European Studies, University of Graz, winter semester 2018/2019